 When the cold winter months hit and icy weather settles in, you’re going to want some stroller accessories to keep yourself and your baby warm.

 Pack away your stroller fan and maybe even your stroller sunshade, and get ready for winter.
-This means layering your little one up with a stroller blanket or footmuff.
+This means layering your little one up with a stroller blanket or footmuff, and packing the diaper bag with some extra warm items!
 Depending on where you live, you might want to replace your stroller organizer with a hand muff.

 What is a Stroller Footmuff?